lucianojss/weather-forecast/README.md

 Simple weather forecast made with angular.js and angular-material.

+## Before any build

+Run 'npm install' and 'bower install'.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.